 Number will appear here

 You will be asked to leave a message containing your name, address and NHS number so please have the details handy.
-The team will contact you with 3 days to confirm the booking.
+The team will contact you within three days to confirm the booking.

 To make a new appointment please complete this form.

-You will be contacted within 3 days to confirm your booking.
+You will be contacted within three days to confirm your booking.
 In the section asking for more details please state if you wish to be contacted by phone or email.